 NJ TRANSIT is conducting the Raritan River Bridge Replacement Project in accordance with Federal Transit Administration (FTA) procedures for new transit projects.
 Part of the process includes making a thorough assessment of the project’s environmental impacts in accordance with the National Environmental Policy Act (NEPA).
 NJ TRANSIT proceeded with an Environmental Assessment (EA) / Draft Section 4(f) Evaluation and Appendices that were posted on this website for review on June 14, 2017.
+A public comment period on the document ran from June 14, 2017, to July 14, 2017.

 An EA is a document that includes a description of the project and its anticipated impact on a broad range of environmental issues including potential impacts to water quality and natural resources, adverse effects on historical / cultural resources, and quality of life in the project area.